MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 R Open is deployed by running the install script with no parameters.

-1. Log in as root or a user with sudo privileges (`sudo su`).
-The following instructions assume user privileges with the sudo override.
+1. Log in as root or a user with super user privileges (`sudo su`).

 2. Verify system repositories are up to date: